 Should you read from your PowerPoint slides?

-You may be forgiven for thinking that receiving the message in two ways, on screen and verbally, will help to reinforce it, but actually the exact opposite is true.
+You could forgive people for thinking that receiving the message in two ways, on screen and verbally, will help to reinforce it, but actually the exact opposite is true.
 Visuals and a voice is a far stronger communication tool than reading text and listening.

-If you want the audience to understand and remember your words, present just one, short, clear statement per slide and a visual which explains and clarifies it.
-You and the audience should be able to read the statement in a matter of seconds, and then focus on attaining a deeper understanding through the visual and your spoken words.
+Therefore, if you want the audience to understand and remember your words, present just one, short, clear statement per slide.
+And include a visual which explains and clarifies it.
+You and the audience should be able to read the statement in a matter of seconds.
+Then focus on attaining a deeper understanding through the visual and your spoken words.
 If you need notes to help you, no problem, but keep your notes to yourself, not on the screen.

 Read this blog for further tips on how to reduce cognitive load in PowerPoint.

-So to sum up, the answer to “Should you read from your PowerPoint slides” is basically no. Instead of reading to your audience, try talking to them instead: this will lead to better understanding and less eye-strain.
+So to sum up, the answer to “Should you read from your PowerPoint slides” is 100% no.